Dangerous Windows Updates and Broken Stores Have the Same Root Cause Nobody Checks the System Until It Fails

 The operating habit that prevents most expensive failures

-This is also where teams usually get honest with themselves.
-A log exposes patterns.
-The same app keeps causing trouble.
-The same template keeps getting touched.
-The same person keeps making changes without a test.
+This is also where teams usually get honest with themselves, because a log exposes patterns.
+The same app keeps causing trouble, the same template keeps getting touched, and the same person keeps making changes without a test.
 That is useful information, because repeated mistakes are rarely random.
-They are a process wearing a fake mustache.
+They point to a process that needs fixing.

 Frequently asked questions